Skip to Content

 • Attend an academic advising appointment and register for classes.

-In order to have a successful advising and registration process during New Student Orientation, it is important that you complete the following tasks at least one week before your session:
+In order to have a successful New Student Orientation experience, complete the following tasks prior to attending:

 Participation in our programs involves frequent migrations to and from various campus buildings.
 If you or your family member/supporter have mobility restrictions at the time of your session, please be sure to indicate this in your Orientation Portal under the ‘Special Accommodations’ section.
 Golf carts will be made available for those needing assistance.